 Floor lamps are fun and functional.
 They provide a pleasant atmosphere and illuminate the dark corners of the room, giving your child a feeling of security.

-Tip: Color-changing floor lamps are fascinating to any age group.
-Install color-changing LED smart bulbs in existing fixtures and fill your child's room with their favorite colors.
+Tip: Colour-changing floor lamps are fascinating to any age group.
+Install colour-changing LED smart bulbs in existing fixtures and change fill your child's room with their favourite colours.
 Learn about Philips Hue mood lighting.